Knicks vs. Cavaliers: Betting Trends, Record ATS, Home/Road Splits

 Knicks Betting Records & Stats

-- New York's games this season have had a combined scoring total higher than 214.5 points in 62 of 82 outings.
+- New York and its opponents have scored more than 211.5 points in 64 of 82 games this season.

-- The average over/under for New York's matchups this season is 229.1, 14.6 more points than this game's point total.
+- New York's outings this year have an average total of 229.1, 17.6 more points than this game's over/under.

-- The Knicks have won in 19, or 48.7%, of the 39 contests they have been named as odds-on underdogs in this year.
+- The Cavaliers have come away with four wins in the 17 contests they have been listed as the underdogs in this season.

-- This season, New York has won two of its eight games when it is the underdog by at least +180 on the moneyline.
+- Cleveland has a record of 3-11, a 21.4% win rate, when it is set as the underdog by +105 or more by bookmakers this season.

 Knicks vs. Cavaliers Over/Under Stats (Regular Season)